 The emphasis in these unprecedented times should be on ensuring children and families are safe and well.
 Engaging in activities which support mental and physical wellbeing will be vitally important to reduce any anxiety and support mental health.

-There is going to be a ‘new normal’ and it is ‘okay to not be okay’.
-Schools will not have all of the answers but by working together we can support each other to ensure that the children have the best possible experience of what is likely to be a blended approach to learning for some time ahead.
+We are all operating in a ‘new normal’ and know that it is ‘okay to not be okay’.
+Schools will not have all of the answers but by working together we can support each other to ensure that the children have the best possible experience of what is likely to be at times a blended approach to learning.

 Some of the information below, may be helpful to manage any anxiety experienced by your child or adults:

-- Try to make use of the information that we will be sharing on Seesaw over the next few weeks, including videos / pictures of the school environment.
+- Try to make use of the information that we share on Seesaw and the school website.

-- Talk to your child about new rules and routines at school and reassure them that these are there to help everyone.
+- Talk to your child about rules and routines at school and reassure them that these are there to help everyone.
 Ensure that both your child and you understand them.
 Please ask us if anything is unclear.

 There is also some helpful information on the following links which may be useful as we move forward together:

 Young Minds has lots of helpful advice and support.